 Guard your dependencies against supply chain attacks.

 Prevent the next npm supply chain compromise from impacting you.
-One command to scan and fix npm, pnpm, yarn, bun, and uv configs for security best practices.
+One command to scan and fix npm, pnpm, yarn, bun, aube, uv, pip, and poetry configs for security best practices.
 Zero dependencies.
 MIT.

 Install